 "How do I know when it's time to scale an influencer campaign?"

 Thing is, a whopping 71% of brands run influencer campaigns in-house.
+We totally understand why brands want to stay lean and run the show themselves We get it!

-Chances are you want to keep your business lean and run the show yourself.
-We get it!
 The problem?
 Small-scale influencer campaigns rarely reach their full potential.

 What Scaling Your Influencer Marketing Means